"The Australian vocalist is an uncompromising exponent of bebop. Think of her, if you like, as the female

 One of our performers at the 2016 Relaunch Night, Anita's singing is exciting and breathtaking.
 Noted for her mesmerising and captivating vocal improvisations and vocalese lyrics to instrumental solos, she uses the voice as her instrument, displaying precision and agility, mixed with heartfelt emotion.

 During her teens, Anita started to get to grips with the complexities of modern jazz when she discovered Clifford Brown, Cannonball Adderley, Miles Davis and Charlie Parker.
-At the same time she learned her vocal craft from legendary greats such as Ella Fitzgerald, Mark Murphy, Carmen McRae, Betty Carter, Jon Hendricks and Eddie Jefferson.
+At the same time she learned her vocal craft from legendary greats such as Ella Fitzgerald, Eddie Jefferson, Anita O'Day, Mark Murphy, Carmen McRae, Betty Carter, and Lambert, Hendricks & Ross.

 Whereas most singers bluff their way through wordless bars without making any sense, Australia-reared, Guildford-born Anita is a true seat-singer.
 She thinks like a trumpeter or saxophonist, creating shapely lines to suit the song’s chord structure.